In this episode, Stacy and Sarah discuss how to help kids who have issues gaining weight.

 - Dairy is definitely a growth promoter.
 Especially whey protein, which is much less likely to be allergenic.

-- Stacy’s smoothie (liver, spinach, vital proteins, beef protein, coconut milk powder, coconut milk with water, and a frozen banana)
+- Stacy’s smoothie (liver, spinach, collagen, beef protein, coconut milk powder, coconut milk with water, and a frozen banana)

 - Hot Chocolate Squares from Real Food RN